Barack Obama Sr.: Final years and death

 According to Barack II's memoir, Obama's continuing conflict with Kenyan president Jomo Kenyatta destroyed his career.
 He came under suspicion after Tom Mboya was assassinated in 1969, as he had been a protege of the ruler.
 Kenyatta fired Obama, who was blacklisted in Kenya and found it impossible to get work.
 By the time Obama visited his son in Hawaii in 1971, he had a bad leg from the 1970 accident.

-Obama later lost both legs in a second serious automobile accident, and subsequently lost his job.
+Obama later broke both legs and shattered his knee cap in a second serious automobile accident, and subsequently lost his job.
 His life deteriorated as he struggled with poverty and drinking.
 During his final decade, he never recovered his former social or economic standing.
 His friend Philip Ochieng, a journalist of the Kenya newspaper Daily Nation, has described Obama's difficult personality and drinking problems.
 In 1982, Obama had a relationship with Jael Otinyo and with her fathered his last son, named George Obama.
 George was raised by his mother, who later remarried; his stepfather cared for him as well.
 Six months after George's birth, Obama died in a car crash in Nairobi.
 He was interred in his native village of Nyang'oma Kogelo, Siaya District.
 His funeral was attended by ministers Robert Ouko, Peter Oloo-Aringo, and other prominent political figures.